Logo

 When to Use

-Any patient with Metabolic Acidosis (HCO3 < 24 mEq/L) who has an ABG available.
+Any patient with confirmed Metabolic Acidosis (HCO₃⁻ < 22 mEq/L, pH < 7.35) who has an ABG available — apply before concluding the disorder is simple.

 Clinical Prerequisite